slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Victor Frankl
 > *"Violence is the last refuge of the incompetent.*
 -- Isaac Asimov*
+> *"When someone is kicking your ass, at least you know that you are out in front."
+-- Donald Bartel*

 - Surrendering to constant reinvention.
 - letting go allows progress. letting things happen instead of trying things to happen.
-- if you don't reconcile you're postponing war. nem todos os problemas se resolvem c o tempo.
+- if you don’t reconcile you’re postponing war. nem todos os problemas se resolvem c o tempo.
 - ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens
-- you only get disapointed because you had wrong opinion about someone-something. there's no finishing line. motinvation is what happens when you're not afraid. you reject yourself with your explantaion of what happened.
+- you only get disapointed because you had wrong opinion about someone-something. there’s no finishing line. motinvation is what happens when you’re not afraid. you reject yourself with your explantaion of what happened.
 -->

 > *"It only hurts when you don’t have time to prepare for the fall."